shahpriyankaj/qna-chatbot/README.md

     - <b>Average Response Time</b>: (Sum of response time of all input questions / total number of questions) * 100
 - Offline Metrics:
     - <b>Rouge, Bleu, RAGA scores</b> using pre-defined ground truth.
 This scores are stored per QnA along with questions, actual response, generated response in csv to further evaluation.
-    - <b>Response Time</b>: Stores the time taken to generate the response by RAG
+    - <b>Response Time</b>: Stores the time taken to generate the response of an user query

 ### Technology Stack: